schnittchen/pony-tutorial/docs/object-capabilities/derived-authority.md

     try Connect(env.out, env.root as AmbientAuth) end
 ```

 The Main actor authorizes the Connect actor by passing the ambient authority token on to it.
-This token is not forgeable since the AmbientAuth constructor is private (only the runtime glue code
+This token is not forgeable since the AmbientAuth constructor is private—only the runtime glue code
-can create the one and only instance).
+can create the one and only instance.

 The Connect actor uses this authority when it creates a TCP connection: